come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 maintainers.
 They will take care of the bulk of the work, the fun and the boring parts, proposing and reviewing the code of your shared project.
 Together, you all need to have a strong knowledge of all of the points on this checklist.
-In addition to technical knowledge, look for a passion for cat hearding and a healthy workstyle, because, well, things will get complicated.
+In addition to technical knowledge, look for a passion for cat herding and a healthy work style, because, well, things will get complicated.

 Pay attention to your [bus factor](https://en.wikipedia.org/wiki/Bus_factor): make sure that your team is sharing their expertise, the lessons learned and their